dbader/node-datadog-metrics/README.md

 ## Release History

 * (In development)
+    * **Breaking change:** datadog-metrics now uses modern `class` syntax internally.
+In most cases, you shouldn’t need to change anything.
+However, if you are calling `BufferedMetricsLogger.apply(...)` or `BufferedMetricsLogger.call(...)`, you’ll need to change your code to use `new BufferedMetricsLogger(...)` instead.

+    * Built-in TypeScript definitions.
+If you use TypeScript, you no longer need to install separate type definitions from `@types/datadog-metrics` — they’re now built-in.
+Please make sure to remove `@types/datadog-metrics` from your dev dependencies.

+        Even if you’re writing regular JavaScript, editors that support TypeScript definitions (e.g. VisualStudio Code, WebStorm) should now be able to give you better autocomplete suggestions and documentation.

     * Support distribution metrics.
 You can now send distributions to Datadog by doing:

         ```js